lucidrains/stylegan2-pytorch/README.md

 > python train.py --data /path/to/images
 ```

+That's it.
 Sample images will be saved to `results/default` and models will be saved periodically to `models/default`

+## Advanced Usage

 You can specify the name of your project with